 Point of view shot movies

-While POV Shots certainly existed since the dawn of cinema, the rise of digital filmmaking allowed directors and writers the opportunities to brainstorm new uses for point of view shots.
+While POV shots have existed for decades, the rise of digital filmmaking allowed directors and writers the opportunities to brainstorm new uses for point of view shots.
 It started small, with the breakout hit, The Blair Witch Project.

-But soon, point of view shot movies became cheap and interesting way to deliver a twist on the theatrical experience.
-In 2008, Matt Reeves and Drew Goddard brought us the massive hit, Cloverfield.
+After that, point of view shot movies (aka "found footage") became the style du jour and an interesting way to deliver a twist on the theatrical experience.
+In 2008, Matt Reeves and Drew Goddard brought us the massive hit called Cloverfield that combined the point of view shot movie and the monster flick.

 STX released Hardcore Henry as a riff on the action film.
 It’s a great first-person point of view, film example.
 The movie sought to take audiences into the actual center of an action movie.